Amelia Island Museum of History

+History museum in Fernandina Beach, Florida, U.S.

 The Amelia Island Museum of History is located at 233 South Third Street, Fernandina Beach, Florida.
 It houses exhibits focusing on the history of Nassau County, Florida and is situated inside the old Nassau county jail.
 The idea of the museum was first put forward in 1975 by the Duncan Lamont Clinch (DLC) Historical Society.
 This group formed a committee in hopes of creating a museum that would display items and artifacts related to the history of Amelia Island.
 During this time period resident William Decker, was collecting thousands of documents and artifacts related to the local history.
 When he passed this collection was then left to his son Doug, who wanted to be able to share his father’s work with the community.
 In 1977 a board of trustees was created from the original DLC committee that then formed the non-profit cultural institution called the “Fernandina Historical Museum.
 Through various fundraising activities the group lobbied the City of Fernandina Beach to purchase a portion of materials from the Decker collection.
 These materials were then donated to the museum group and housed in their first location, an old schoolhouse on Atlantic Avenue.

 The second location of this local museum was an old railroad depot that was donated by the CSX railroad company.
 In 1978 the depot became the dual residence of the Chamber of Commerce and the Museum.
 Items from the Decker Collection were put on permanent display along with traveling exhibits from the Smithsonian, Ft.
 Clinch, and George Davis Collection of historic photos.
 While this location served for the time being the trustees continued to look for a location all their own.
 When Nassau County built another jail in 1979 the Museum spoke to the county about taking possession of the old jail location.
 The county offered the Museum a 99 year lease at $1 per year.
 While the old jail location was in dire shape, volunteers worked to repair the space to a functional capacity.
 This new location then became known as the “Eight Flags Museum” after the creation of a contest within local schools.
 The first director of this new museum was Dorothy Groshell.
 In 1982 an additional space was cleared for the Victorian-era collection items and a new multi-media room.